 Bearberry is a shrub with red berries from the heather family, growing in dry, shaded places across many continents.
 It is a natural solution within the category of genitourinary agents, especially for mild conditions.
 Most commonly, it is used to help relieve cystitis.

 The Latin name Arctostaphylos uva-ursi means "bear’s grape," as both the Greek and Latin roots refer to bears and grapes.
-While the berries are enjoyed by bears, it is the leaves that are used medicinally.

 Scientific studies confirm that bearberry leaves have both in vitro and in vivo antimicrobial action against microbes like Candida, Escherichia, Salmonella, and Staphylococcus, common causes of cystitis.